britisharmy/convert_html_tags_to_django_static/README.md

 - Make it possible to convert all html files in a specific folder

-# Untested convert all files inside a specifc folder
+# Untested convert all files inside a specific folder

 - [x] Done